khesoem/common-sequence-finder/README.md

 This project has been tested on three test sets that are available in "test-set1", "test-set2", and "test-set3" folders.
 In each folder, java files are the source files and the output-set(i).txt file is the result file.

-You can run jar file on any of these test-sets.
+You can run the jar file on any of these test-sets.
 For example, if you are on the root folder of the project, you can use the following commands to run the jar file on "test-set1" and see the results:
 ```
 mkdir test